How The Oaks Will Help You to Make the Transition from your Primary School.

 * On first considering The Oaks, you are welcome to visit the school and be shown around our facilities and resources by a member of the Senior Leadership team.
 You can visit during a typical school day so you can get a feel of the school atmosphere and observe our young people interacting.
 Alternatively, visits can be made after school if required.

 * We understand you may be making choices about your child’s Key Stage 3 provision early.
 You have an opportunity to attend a parents’ evening to show you around the school facilities and resources.
 You will have an opportunity to tour the school, meet key staff and ask any questions you may have.
 We have separate evenings for prospective parents of children currently in Year 5 and Year 6.

-  * Our New Starters have the opportunity to join us for three half day visits to The Oaks.
-They experience three morning session, which therefore includes break times.
+* Our New Starters have the opportunity to join us for two half day visits to The Oaks.
+They experience two morning sessions, which therefore includes break times.
 One session will also include lunch in the dining hall.
 The final visit allows New Starters to join their form class, form teacher and support staff.

 * In addition, you will receive an information leaflet about your class and staff, a school prospectus and a Year 7 DVD.
 This can be watched over the summer holidays so that your child can remain familiar with staff and facilities.
 You will also receive a visual storyboard of the transition process to remind your child how they will be ready to arrive at The Oaks.